tinacious/tinacious/README.md

 📍 **Current location**: _Vancouver, BC_ 🏞   **Previous location**: _Toronto, ON_ 🏙   **Next location**: _?¿_ 🌍

-I'm a Full Stack Software Developer from Canada working primarily in JavaScript and Ruby.
+I'm a Full Stack Software Developer from Canada working primarily in JavaScript, Ruby and native mobile (Android, iOS).
 I am passionate about building awesome, maintainable software that's in it for the long haul. 🚚

-My favourite technologies include JavaScript, React, Node.js, Vue, Ruby on Rails, PostGres, MySQL, and CSS (SCSS, Stylus, etc.).
+My favourite technologies include JavaScript/TypeScript, Android, React, Node.js, Vue, Ruby on Rails, PostGres, MySQL, and CSS (SCSS, Stylus, etc.).
 In a past life I used PHP and did development using WordPress, Drupal, and ProcessWire.

 To learn more about me, the kind of work I do, and some of my past projects and experiences, check out my website [TinaciousDesign.com](https://tinaciousdesign.com/) (that's "tenacious" with a Tina) 🙃